Together-Java/ModernJava/src/variables/challenges.md

 ## Challenge 5

-Some of the variables in this program are named "wrong."
-Fix them.
+Some of the variables in this program are named "wrong."[^byconvention] Fix them.

 ```java,editable
 void main() {